GauravPandeyLab/ensemble_integration/README.md

-# Ensemble Integration (EI): Integrating multimodal data through heterogeneous ensembles
+# Ensemble Integration (EI): Integrating multimodal data through interpretable heterogeneous ensembles

 Ensemble Integration (EI) is a customizable pipeline for generating diverse ensembles of heterogeneous classifiers, as well as the accompanying metadata needed for ensemble learning approaches utilizing ensemble diversity for improved performance.
 It also fairly evaluates the performance of several ensemble learning methods including ensemble selection [Caruana2004], and stacked generalization (stacking) [Wolpert1992].
 Though other tools exist, we are unaware of a similarly modular, scalable pipeline designed for large-scale ensemble learning.
 EI was developed to support research by Yan-Chak Li, Linhua Wang and Gaurav Pandey.